jamesnovak/PortalRecordsMoverConsole/README.md

 Please refer to the sample portal_mover.cmd for a list of avaialable params.
 They are summarized below:

 ## Command Line Options
 * /settings:	Name of the settings file to be loaded.
-See the PortalRecordsMover.settings.xml for an example.
+See the ExportSettings.json for an example.
 				An empty settings argument will mean that only command line arguments will be used

-The following command line parameter values will override any value specified in the settings XML file.
+The following command line parameter values will override any value specified in the settings JSON file.
 Passing in only the argument will null out any value found in the settings file

 * **/website:**	required - ID of the source parent website record for the export
 * **/createdon:**	Select records created on or after this date